zhenliu26/Lab3-Zoning-Maps-Pandas/README.md

 ### Result
 The link of the final map is [here](https://zhenliu26.carto.com/builder/c7e9535b-36de-4a5f-b0ce-485fc4079fb9/embed)
 ### Discussion
-what do you think of Pandas?
+<b>what do you think of Pandas?</b> Pandas is an efficient python library to process array-like data.
+It is simple to do many time-consuming and repetitive work in data procesing.

 What do you think of using Carto as a way to publish your results?